elugens/hello-javascript/docs/browser-related-questions/browser-document/attributes-properties.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> When the browser loads the page, it parses the HTML and generates DOM objects from it.</div><br />
+  <div><strong>Interview Response:</strong> When the browser loads the page, it parses the HTML and generates DOM objects.</div><br />
-  <div><strong>Technical Response:</strong> When the browser loads the page, it “reads” (another word: “parses”) the HTML and generates DOM objects from it.
-For element nodes, most standard HTML attributes automatically become properties of DOM objects.
-For instance, if the tag is &#8249;body id="page"&#8250;, then the DOM object has body.id="page".
-But the attribute-property mapping is not one-to-one.
+  <div><strong>Technical Response:</strong> When a page gets loaded, the browser "reads" (also known as "parses") the HTML and builds DOM objects from it.
+Most standard HTML characteristics for element nodes are automatically converted to DOM object properties.
+If the element is &#8249;body id="page"&#8250;, the DOM object contains body.id="page."
+The attribute-property mapping, however, is not one-to-one.
   </div>
   </div>
 </details>